 McKinney-Vento Act, student fees for school meals, community education program fees and student activity fundraisers.
-Charges for services decreased \$611K, or 6.5%, from prior year.
+Charges for services decreased \$.3M, or 3.1%, from prior year.

 Unrestricted revenue is the revenue received from the governments of St. Louis County, the State of Missouri and the United States not specifically identified for individual programs.
 Revenues are comprised of county fines and state assessed utilities, basic formula/classroom trust, and Medicaid.
-These funds increased \$217K, or 4.0% from prior year.
+These funds decreased \$155K, or 2.7% from prior year.

-Investment Income in FY18 increased \$285K, or 107%, due to significant interest rate increases.
-Missouri Securities Investment (MOSIP) offered money market rates of .87% at the end of FY17.
-Their money market rates at the end of FY18 was 1.80%, a 107% increase.
+Investment Income in FY19 increased \$434K, or 78%, due to significant interest rate increases.
+Missouri Securities Investment (MOSIP) offered money market rates of 1.80% at the end of FY18.
+Their money market rates at the end of FY19 was 2.35% but reached 2.43% during the year.

-Revenue by category and by year was received as follows: 16% in 2018 and 16% in 2017 from Operating Grants and Contributions, 7% in 2018 and 8% in 2017 for Charges for Services, 71% in 2018 and 71% in 2017 from Taxes Levied, 5% in 2018 and 4% in 2017 for Federal, State and County Unrestricted, and 1% in 2018 and 1% in 2017 for other sources.
+Revenue by category and by year was received as follows: 16% in 2019 and 16% in 2018 from Operating Grants and Contributions, 7% in 2019 and 7% in 2018 for Charges for Services, 71% in 2019 and 71% in 2018 from Taxes Levied, 5% in 2019 and 5% in 2018 for Federal, State and County Unrestricted, and 1% in 2019 and 1% in 2018 for other sources.
 The percentages above reflect that revenue received by category continues to be relatively consistent on a year to year basis.

-Expenses for the School District's governmental activities for FY18 were \$114.7M compared to \$113.0M for FY17.
-The net increase is \$1.7M, or 1.5%.
+Expenses for the School District's governmental activities for FY19 were \$119.6M compared to \$114.7M for FY18.
+The net increase is \$4.9M, or 4.3%.
 Further information is given below.

-Instruction expenses increased \$2.1M, or 3.8% and support services increased \$1.2M, or 2.8%.
+Instruction expenses increased \$2.5M, or 4.4% and support services increased \$.6M, or 1.3%.
 Expenses include salaries for teachers, teacher professional development, student activity club restoration, community communications, teacher supplies, textbooks, library books, technology upgrades, technology one-to-one restoration, school bus purchases, and instructional capital costs.